feathersjs/docs/cookbook/authentication/_discord.md

 # Discord

-Discord login can be initialized like any other [oAuth provider](../../api/authentication/oauth.md) by adding the app id and secret to `config/default.json`:
+Discord login can be initialized like any other [OAuth provider](../../api/authentication/oauth.md) by adding the app id and secret to `config/default.json`:

 ```js
 {